 Lead-acid batteries use older technology that are still common on Chinese e-bikes.
 This is the same battery technology used in car batteries.
 Lead-acid batteries are heavy at 30-40 pounds.
 They cost much less at around $150.
 Charge times take around 5-8 hours.
 Lead-acid batteries usually need to be replaced after 200-300 cycles.

-On most e-bikes, the battery is mounted in the triangle either on the down tube or seat tube.
+On most electric bikes, the battery is mounted in the triangle either on the down tube or seat tube.
 In this case, the battery mounts to the water bottle attachment points.
 Sometimes the battery simply sits in a frame bag in the triangle.
-On lower-end e-bikes, the battery often mounts to a rear rack.
+On lower-end electric bikes, the battery often mounts to a rear bike rack.
 On higher-end e-bikes, the battery may be integrated into the frame.

 When choosing a battery, maybe the most important specification to look at is the capacity.
 This plays the biggest role in the range you can expect out of your e-bike.
 The best way to measure battery capacity is in watt-hours (Wh).
 A battery with more watt-hours will generally offer a longer range.

 Sometimes watt-hours isn’t listed in the bike’s specifications.
 To calculate your battery’s watt-hours, multiply the battery’s voltage (V) by Amp-hours (Ah).
 Once you know the watt-hours, you can easily compare the capacity of different e-bike batteries.